Why Study Abroad in Germany?

 Ludwig-Maximilians-Universität München (LMU Munich) is recognized as one of Europe's premier academic and research institutions.
 Since its founding in 1472, LMU has attracted inspired scholars and talented students from all over the world, keeping the University at the nexus of ideas that challenge and change our complex world.
 Being Germany’s largest university, LMU Munich also has one of the most international student populations in the country.
 Approximately 15 percent of their 50,000 students come from abroad.
 Almost 1,400 individual exchange agreements for student, faculty and staff mobility with about 500 universities worldwide.
 More than 1,000 students from their partner universities come to Munich on exchange every year.
 Despite the size of our student population, both national and international, it is their aim to make sure that every exchange student feels welcome.
 The International Office of LMU Munich takes pride in its reputation for hospitality.

 Each year Pitt sends up to 2 students per semester to this institution.
 In addition to submitting an application to the link above, be sure to review LMU's website regarding their application requirements for incoming exchange students.
 A formal nomination from Pitt’s Study Abroad Office is necessary for you to be recognized as an exchange student, so be sure to turn in all required documents.
 For more information visit https://www.abroad.pitt.edu/lmum

 The German Department, in conjunction with the Study Abroad Office, is currently working on a semester-long program in Berlin.

 Other Study Abroad Opportunities

 The University of Pittsburgh offers approved study abroad programs at a number of other institutions in German-speaking countries.
+These include the AJY program in Heidelberg.
 For more information on these programs, contact Leslie Ann Smedley in the Study Abroad Office.